-Conophytum bilobum subsp. gracilistylum is a small succulent, up to 2.8 inches (7 cm) tall, with leaf pairs fused into a stemless body.
-Leaves are slender, smooth, pale green with a fine spotting, and up to 0.4 inches (1 cm) long tips.
-Flowers are diurnal, scentless, pale pink to rose-pink, up to 1.2 inches (3 cm) long, and appear in fall.
+Conophytum bilobum subsp. gracilistylum is a small succulent with leaf pairs fused into a stemless body that grows up to 2.8 inches (7 cm) tall.
+Leaves are slender, smooth, pale green with a fine spotting and up to 0.4 inches (1 cm) long tips.
+Flowers are diurnal, scentless, pale pink to rose pink, up to 1.2 inches (3 cm) long, and appear in fall.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).